Fall Lawn Care

 September and October are the best months to control perennial broadleaf weeds like dandelions, creeping Charlie, and clover.
 Consider removing weeds by hand making sure to remove the entire root or consider spot treating with an herbicide.
 If overseeding in the fall, most herbicides cannot be applied within 6-8 weeks of putting down seed.
 Be sure to read all herbicide labels carefully.

-Thatch is a layer of living and dead stems, roots and crowns that develop between the green vegetation and the soil surface.
 Thatch acts as a barrier to water, nutrients and air reaching the soil and should be removed to ensure a healthy lawn.
-The best time to dethatch a cool-season lawn is early fall or early spring and a warm-season lawn in early summer.
+The best time to dethatch a cool-season grass is early fall or spring and warm-season grass in early summer.
 For small areas, use a metal rake to pull the thatch out of the lawn.
-For large lawns, a power dethatcher can be used.
+For large lawns, rent a power dethatcher from your local garden center.

 Browse our list of articles for more Fall lawn and gardening tips.